jamdominguez/React-Learning_ReactJS/search-movies-hooks/README.md

-# Introdcution
+# Introduction
-It is the same application that search movies but implemented with hooks, Redux for management and Material UI for styles.
+It is the same application that Search Movies but implemented with hooks, Redux for management and Material UI for styles.

 To work with React hooks it is necessary the React version 16.8 or upper.